 Of course, there are tons of articles out there with lists of tools and resources to help you do things like schedule out your social media in advance, manage projects, etc. I recommend that you Google those and take a look one of these days.
 Because I’m not giving you a list of tools and apps in this post (you can find in my entire creative toolbox).

-Buckle up for this one because I’m sharing three things you can automate in your business right now – today – that just might surprise you.
+Buckle up for this one because I’m sharing three things you can automate in your change maker business right now – today – that just might surprise you.

 Automate your goal setting.

-Crafting an inspiring vision for where you’re heading and setting strategic goals to get there are things every savvy business owner is doing.
+Crafting an inspiring vision for where you’re heading, who (or what) you’re helping, and setting strategic goals to get there are things every savvy business owner is doing.
 There are lots of methods, tools, and tactics for doing both of these tasks.
 So many, in fact, that it’s pretty overwhelming to actually sit down and do the thing.

 That’s where automation comes in.
 Set aside a little bit of time to research some of the top goal setting methodologies.
 Choose one that you think you will actually implement… meaning that it needs to connect with how you run your business and what your strengths and weaknesses are.

 Instead of reinventing the wheel or using some hacked together DIY method, you’ll be working within a framework that’s already provided results to many other people.
 When you choose a tried-and-true method of setting (and reaching) goals effectively, you free up your brain space to think strategically and then buckle down and do the work.

 Here’s a personal example: I chose the 90 Day Year as a way to automate my goal setting.
 After a quarter of using the methodology, I modified it a bit to fit my personality and needs.
 Then I used Trello to keep track of all my goals and where I’m at in reaching them.

 No more planning and scheming all over the place in all kinds of ways.
 It’s all about doing (and therefore making a difference).